structurizr/dsl/docs/language-reference.md

 Elements and relationships can either be specified using individual identifiers, or using the wildcard (```*```) identifier, which operates differently depending upon the type of diagram.

 - System Landscape view: Include all people and software systems.
-- System Context view: Include all people and software systems that are directly connected to the software system in scope.
+- System Context view: Include the software system in scope; plus all people and software systems that are directly connected to the software system in scope.
-- Container view: Include all containers within the software system in scope plus and all people, software systems, and containers directly connected to them.
+- Container view: Include all containers within the software system in scope; plus all people and software systems that are directly connected to those containers.
-- Component view: Include all components within the container in scope plus and all people, software systems, containers, and components directly connected to them.
+- Component view: Include all components within the container in scope; plus all people, software systems and containers (belonging to the software system in scope) directly connected to them.
 - Filtered view: (not applicable)
 - Dynamic view: (not applicable)
-- Deployment view: Include all deployment nodes, infrastructure nodes, and container instances deifned within the deployment environment and (optional) software system in scope.
+- Deployment view: Include all deployment nodes, infrastructure nodes, and container instances defined within the deployment environment and (optional) software system in scope.

 ### exclude